applied-numerical-algorithms-group-lbnl/Chombo_4/README.md

 # Chombo_4
-## Courtesy of the Applied Numerical Algorithms Group
+* Free software courtesy of the Applied Numerical Algorithms Group
-## Lawrence Berkeley National Laboratory
+* Lawrence Berkeley National Laboratory
+* Berkeley, California, USA.

 ## Introduction
 * Chombo_4 is a lightweight algorithm development framework used for finite volume calculations.
+* Chombo_4 is free software (see Chombo_4/Copyright.txt).
-* Chombo_4 is a blessedly fortran-free.
+* Chombo_4 is also blessedly  fortran-free.
+* All caclulations are in C++.
+* File management and build configuration tools are in Python.

 ## Dependencies
 * proto is used for performance portability.